-Despite the endless variations and regardless of how you choose to make it, the Bloody Mary’s staying power cannot be debated.
+Despite the endless variations and regardless of how you choose to make it, the Bloody Mary’s staying power is not debatable.
 It’s a liquor-soaked nutritional breakfast and hangover cure all in one red package, and it’s one of the few cocktails that is socially acceptable to drink first thing in the morning.
 What else could you ask for?

 Watch Now: How to Make a Classic Bloody Mary

 - Celery salt

 - 1 lime wedge